Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Saving and Loading Checkpoints
 ##############################

-Lightning automates saving and loading checkpoints.
-Checkpoints capture the exact value of all parameters used by a model.
+Lightning provides functio to save and load checkpoints.

 Checkpointing your training allows you to resume a training process in case it was interrupted, fine-tune a model or use a pre-trained model for inference without having to retrain the model.